rcbops/rpc-soak-tests/rpc-rally/README.md

 The contents of the rpc-rally directory are,

 * configs: JSON file examples for registering an OpenStack deployment with Rally.
-* serial: test suite with the nova, neutron, cinder and swift tests.
+* serial: test suite with the nova, neutron, cinder and swift scenarios.

+And there also test suites by OpenStack project in the following dirs,

+* nova
+* neutron
+* cinder
+* swift
+* ironic
+* keystone
+* heat - these are still work in progress
+* designate - Not available to be used at the moment since Rally is using the python-designateclient (deprecated) that interacts with the designate v1 API.
+Rally will need to be updated to use the python-openstackclient that does interacts with the designate v2 API.

 Test suites are for load testing the OpenStack deployment with Rally and come from the Rally scenarios, see references at the end, and are in JSON.